albertattard/java-boot-camp/03 - Collections.md

 ### Arrays are always Mutable

-Making and array variable `final `dose not make it immutable
+Making and array variable `final` does not make it immutable

 ```java
 package demo;